hazelcast/hazelcast-python-client/README.md

 ```
 > Note: For IdentifiedDataSerializable to work in Python client, the class that inherits it should have default valued parameters in its `__init__` method so that an instance of that class can be created without passing any arguments to it.

 The IdentifiedDataSerializable uses `get_class_id()` and `get_factory_id()` methods to reconstitute the object.
 To complete the implementation, an `IdentifiedDataSerializable factory` should also be created and registered into the `SerializationConfig` which can be accessed from `Config.serialization_config`.
-A factory is a dictionary that stores class ID and the `IdentifiedDataSerializable` class type pairs as the key and the value.
+A factory is a dictionary that stores class ID and the `IdentifiedDataSerializable` class type pairs as the key and value.
 The factory's responsibility is to store the right `IdentifiedDataSerializable` class type for the given class ID.

 A sample `IdentifiedDataSerializable factory` could be created as follows: